gvwilson/thirdbit/src/fiction/iffy/index.md

 I'm planning on planting a back door in the machines' original neural network so that their present incarnation will be more amenable to persuasion.
 According to our simulations,
-it's the best chance we have to avoid total human extinction."
+it's the best chance we have to take back control of our planet."

 A memory unlocked in Iffy's mind.
 "They know what you're gonna try," she said.